The DL&W’s architectural merit.

 Part 2: How a landmark becomes a lynchpin.

-The DL&W is an example of reinforced concrete engineering developed by DL&W’s chief engineer, Lincoln Bush.
-The resulting double-deck configuration allowed express freight trains to pass through at grade, while passenger trains were loaded above on a raised concrete platform.
+The DL&W is a prime example of reinforced concrete engineering developed by DL&W’s chief engineer, Lincoln Bush.
+The resulting double-deck configuration allowed express freight trains to pass through at grade, while passenger trains were loaded above on the second floor’s raised concrete platform.
 A series of vents carried steam and smoke up and out of the shed, improving conditions for passengers and extending the life of the building’s materials.
 Skylights adjacent to this unique venting system allowed natural light to enter.
 It was elegant in its logic and modest in its ornament.

 More than a century later, the building’s purpose is more apparent than ever.
-The structure continues to serve Metro Rail operations while anchoring a future phase of development that will bring the second floor back into year-round public use.
-This continued functionality helped make the case for preservation.
+The structure continues to serve Metro Rail operations while anchoring a future phase of development by Savarino DL&W Development LLC that will bring the second floor back into year-round public use.
+The vision for continued functionality helped make the case for preservation.

 The train shed qualified for National Register designation under Criterion C, which recognizes buildings that embody the distinctive characteristics of a type, period, or method of construction.
 It is a rare surviving example of early twentieth-century Bush-style infrastructure and the only one of its kind in Buffalo.
 The structure’s concrete decks, steel supports, and arched skylight frames remain intact.
 Even the original smoke vent locations remain visible on the interior.